 Testicular germ cell tumors (GCTs) have become one of the most curable solid neoplasms due to remarkable treatment advances that began in the late 1970s.
 These include a better understanding of the natural history of testicular tumors, improved staging and surgical techniques, the availability of serum tumor markers, and the use of effective platinum-based combination chemotherapy .
 Prior to that time, testicular cancer accounted for 11 percent of all cancer deaths in men between the ages of 25 and 34, and the five-year survival rate was 64 percent .
 With modern treatment, the five-year survival rate for all men with testicular GCTs is over 95 percent .

 Following orchiectomy, men with clinical stage I testicular GCTs (table 1A-B) can be managed with active surveillance or a short course of adjuvant chemotherapy.
 For men with seminoma, radiation therapy is also an option; for those with nonseminomatous GCTs, retroperitoneal lymph node dissection (RPLND) is an alternative.
 There have been no randomized trials comparing active surveillance with adjuvant therapy or RPLND.

-Regardless of treatment strategy, the long-term cancer-specific survival approaches 100 percent .
-The approach to treatment in an individual patient is based upon a detailed consideration of patient specific-factors, and the short-term and long-term toxicities associated with each approach.
+Regardless of treatment strategy, the long-term cancer-specific survival for clinical stage I testicular GCTs approaches 100 percent .
+The approach to treatment in an individual patient is based upon a detailed consideration of patient-specific factors and the short-term and long-term toxicities associated with each approach.

 - Motzer RJ, Agarwal N, Beard C, et al. Testicular cancer.
 J Natl Compr Canc Netw 2012; 10:502.